taer7274/PerfLab/untitled.md

 After our changes, our median CPE is 1655.
 This is not a significant change, but still an improvement.

+We notice in our editing that we can reduce a memory access for filter -> getSize(); by assigning the value of 3 to the limit.
+This provides a change from 924 - 901.
+Not a giant change, but still helpful.

+We can also try to change the size of some of loop indexes to short integers.
+It did not provide a noticeable difference in run time, but we'll keep it anyways.

 Let's keep going with our data movement and see whether we can implement any further improvements.

+## Loop Ordering

+We notice that the ordering of the loops is suboptimal.

+We want to follow the ordering that the memory will be accessed - plane, row, then column, not column, row, plane.

+This provides a significant improvement in our performance; we now see a median CPE of 924.
+This is by far one of the most significant improvements we've made to the function.